resurfaceio/containers/helm/resurfaceio/resurface/README.md

 With these charts, several resources are deployed in your cluster:

-- Secret: Entitlement Token.
-It is used to pull images from the Resurface.io private container registry.
 - StatefulSets: Resurface database coordinator pod and worker replicas with persistent storage.
 Your very own Resurface instance.
 - Service: Coordinator.
 It exposes the API Explorer frontend for your Resurface instance.
 - Service: Worker.
 It exposes the fluke microservice used to import API calls into your Resurface instance.